Appendix G. Registered Education Savings Plan provider user guide – Understanding repayments

 Rollovers to a registered retirement savings plan (RRSP): The subscriber has to include AIPs in their income for the year they received the payments.
 The payments are subject to a 20% (12% for residents of Quebec) additional tax.
 This means that it's on top of the regular tax rate payable on the subscriber's income.
 The subscriber can reduce or eliminate this additional tax by contributing the AIPs to his or her RRSP or to a spousal RRSP, up to a maximum of $50,000.

 Rollovers to a registered disability saving plan (RDSP): A subscriber of an RESP and a holder of an RDSP may jointly elect to transfer an AIP under the RESP to the RDSP.
-They can do so by under the prescribed CRA rollover form (RC435).
-This applies since 2014 and later years, and is possible if at the time of the election, the RESP allows AIPs the RESP beneficiary is also the beneficiary of the RDSP.
+They can do so under the prescribed CRA rollover form (RC435).
+This applies since 2014 and later years.
+It is only possible to do this rollover if, at the time of the election:

 For additional information about rollovers, consult the CRA Income Tax Information Circular IC93‑3R2.